VijayN53/VSDSquadron_Mini_Internship/README.md

 ### OVERVIEW
-This project demonstrates how to create a clap switch using the VSDSquadron Mini Board and a sound sensor.
-The clap switch detects a clap sound and toggles an LED on and off in response.
+This project demonstrates how to create a clap switch using the VSDSquadron Mini Board(CH32V003F4U6) and a sound sensor(LM393).
+The clap switch detects a clap sound and toggles an LED on and off in response.This system send signal to the CH32V003 RISC-V processor when a clap sound is detected by the sound sensor.
 This simple project is a great way to Understand VSDSquadron Mini board and the RISC-V architecture.

 ### COMPONENTS REQUIRED
-- VSDSquadron Mini Board
+- VSDSquadron Mini Board(CH32V003F4U6 )
 - Sound Sensor Module (LM393)
 - LED (for visual feedback)
 - Resistor (220Ω)